shichao-an/notes/docs/apue/ch5.md

 Section 5.8 Standard I/O Efficiency [p155]

 > The version using line-at-a-time I/O is almost twice as fast as the version using character-at-a-time I/O. If the fgets and fputs functions are implemented using getc and putc, then we would expect the timing to be similar to the getc version.
 Actually, we might expect the line-at-a-time version to take longer, since we would be adding the overhead of 200 million extra function calls to the existing 6 million ones.

+Section 5.14 on Memory Stream [p172]
+> Third, a null byte is written at the current position in the stream whenever we increase the amount of data in the stream’s buffer and call fclose, fflush, fseek, fseeko, or fsetpos.